-One extraordinary experience as a child is transforming your home into a holiday kingdom.
-Magic is peaked in our hearts when we see those twinkling lights for the first time or pull out an old ornament that makes us think, “oh yeah, I remember this thing?!”
+One extraordinary experience as a child is transforming your home into a holiday paradise.
+If I’m honest, it still feels like magic today as an adult.
+The magic is peaked in our hearts when we see those twinkling lights or pull out an old ornament that makes us say, “Oh yeah, remember this thing?!”

-Deck the Halls – a Holiday Decorating Photo Session
+Deck the Halls

-This will give you documentary-hearted photographers a way to give your clients a fresh perspective on what a documentary session is all about.
+This will give you documentary-hearted photographers a way to give your clients a fresh perspective on what a documenting life is all about.
 Put these photos into a story book and the memories will visually live on forever (even long after Great-Grandma’s glass ornament accidentally breaks and becomes a memory).

-I’d love to have photos of my grandparents and all the work and effort they went into to prep for a big, family meal and holiday magic in their home for us all.
+I’d love to have photos of my grandparents and all the work + effort that went into to prep for a big, family meal and holiday magic in their home for us all.
 Baking, twinkling lights that aureate the home, shopping, wrapping, the things that can stem from holiday decorating are endless.

 Photographer Intervention and Client Reaction

 Before you go on photo overload, you have to know how it all went down.
-Do you see a trend in this session?
+Do you see a trend in these picture?
 It’s kind of like you’re there, right?
-You are following along to a story.
+You’re following along to a story.
 As the photographer, I was simply there documenting what was happening – not directing.
-I did not tell them where to stand, what to do next, pretend how to feel, nothing.
+I didn’t tell them where to stand, what to do next, pretend how to feel, nothing.

 “Thank you again for coming and photographing our family.
-It was a totally different experience that we all loved, especially kris and Alexis.
+It was a totally different experience that we all loved, especially Kris and Alexis.
 They both hate taking posed pictures and getting them to smile and look normal is usually a fight lol.
-Alexis who usually complains about getting photos taken whispered to me while you were here and said “she’s so nice, can we please have her take all our family photo from now on?!”
+Alexis who usually complains about getting photos taken whispered to me while you were here and said, “She’s so nice, can we please have her take all our family photo from now on?!”
 So you definitely won her over :)”

 Decorating the Tree and Bokeh Inspiration

-Back upstairs, they pulled out candles, nutcrackers, and lots of ornaments.
+They pulled out candles, nutcrackers, and lots of ornaments.
 It was important for me to photograph their expressions while decorating as well as plenty of the details (the decor).
 I want the girls to remember the details throughout the years for no other reason but to bring joy into their hearts when they look at the photos.

 Doubling as a Holiday Maternity Photo Session

 With her focus on what she was doing gave me natural maternity photos in her natural stance.
 So often when people know they are the subject in front of the lens, they start to stand funny or do goofy things with their arms.
 These photos were taken with stealth 😉

 When you have little ones, sometimes you have to take a snack break.
 And then back to decorating the mantle, nativity scene, and finishing touches to the tree.
 As the decorating was nearly complete, the excitement started to wane and there was a feeling of relaxation.
-Just hanging out had to be documented too.
+Hanging out had to be documented too.